nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 Application Definitions
 #######################

-We acknowledge that it can be difficult to agree on a single application definition which is generally enough applicable yet not unnecessary complex and useful for application across a variety of instruments, technology partners, and instrument use cases.
-In what follows, the proposal conceptualizes first the basic components of an electron microscope and the usual workflow how an electron microscope is used for collecting data with detectors via probing radiation-specimen-matter interaction mechanisms.
+We acknowledge that it can be difficult to agree on a single application definition which is generally enough applicable but not too complex to remain useful for application across a variety of instruments, technology partners, and instrument use cases.
+In what follows, the proposal conceptualizes first the basic components of an electron microscope.
+Secondly, the proposal documents the steps of usual workflows how an electron microscope is used when collecting data with detectors via probing radiation-specimen-matter interaction mechanisms.

 In summary, scientists place a specimen/sample into the microscope, calibrate the instrument, take measurements, may perform experiments, prepare their specimens with a focused ion beam, calibrate again, and take other measurements, before their session on the instrument ends.
 In between virtually all of these steps data are collected and stream in from different detectors probing different physical mechanisms of the interaction between electrons or other types of radiation with the specimen.

 A microscope session ends with the scientist removing the specimen from the instrument or parking it so that the next user can start a session.
-Occasionally, service technicians perform calibrations and maintenance which also can be described as session on the microscope.
-Next, we wrote base classes to describe these steps and events.
+Occasionally, service technicians perform calibrations and maintenance which also can be described as a session on the microscope.

     :ref:`NXem`:
-        A general application definition which explores the possibilities of electron microscopes.
+        An application definition which explores the possibilities of electron microscopes.

 .. _EmBC:

 Base Classes
 ############

-The following base classes are proposed to support modularizing the storage of pieces of information:
+The following base classes are proposed to support modularizing the storage of pieces of information related to electron microscopy research:

     :ref:`NXaberration_model`, :ref:`NXaberration_model_ceos`, :ref:`NXaberration_model_nion`, :ref:`NXaberration`:
-        Base classes to describe procedures and values for the calibration of aberrations based on either CEOS or Nion.
+        Base classes to describe procedures and values for the calibration of aberrations based on conventions of different companies active in the field of aberration correction.

     :ref:`NXaperture_em`:
         A base class to describe an aperture.